apache/flink/docs/ops/memory/mem_migration.md

 It can change if other memory components have new sizes, e.g. the total memory which the network can be a fraction of.
 See also [new detailed memory model](mem_detail.html).

-The container cut-off configuration options, [`containerized.heap-cutoff-ratio`](config.html#containerized-heap-cutoff-ratio) and [`containerized.heap-cutoff-min`](config.html#containerized-heap-cutoff-min), have no effect for task manager processes anymore but they still have the same semantics for the job manager process.
+The container cut-off configuration options, `containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`, have no effect anymore.
 See also [how to migrate container cut-off](#container-cut-off-memory).

 ## Total Memory (Previously Heap Memory)